Spatio-Temporal-Network Point Processes for Modeling Crime Events with Landmarks: Results

 \section{Results}

-We now present the results by analyzing the crime data set in Valencia (Spain), and further demonstrate the competitive performance of our proposed model (referred to as \texttt{STNPP}) in predicting future crime rates and understanding the dynamics of crime events.
+We now present the results by analyzing the crime data set in Valencia (Spain), and further demonstrate the competitive performance of our proposed model (referred to as \texttt{STNPP}) in predicting future crime rates and understanding the dynamics of crime events \footnote{Code available at \href{https://github.com/McDaniel7/Spatio-Temporal-Network-Point-Process}{https://github.com/McDaniel7/Spatio-Temporal-Network-Point-Process}}.
 The entire data set is partitioned into two parts.
 The first part includes data from 2015 through 2018, which is used to estimate the model parameters and evaluate the goodness-of-fit of the model.
 The second part contains data from 2019 and is used for assessing the model's predictive performance.